Grow Hemp in North Dakota

 1) What are the hemp research market opportunities in North Dakota?

-Pilot producers may harvest and process any hemp seed and fiber they produce once it has been tested and the harvest of it has been approved by the NDDA as part of marketing research.
-Pilot producers may process these items themselves or sell them for processing or use.
-All hemp produced must be processed before movement/sale into other states.
-Viable hemp grain may be exported internationally per USDA’s rules.
+Pilot producers may harvest and process any hemp seed and fiber they produce once it has been tested and the harvest has been approved by the NDDA as part of marketing research.
+Producers may process these items themselves or sell them for processing or use.

 2) Where is hemp cultivated?